edrickdch/chat-pdf/README.md

 Link:

-Tutorial going over the design used for the app in order to enable chatting with your PDF using LangChain, ChromaDB and OpenAI's API.
+This tutorial goes over the architecture and concepts used for easily chatting with your PDF using LangChain, ChromaDB and OpenAI's API.

 ## Getting Started